 As noted in Section 4.1, the HCA has historically undertaken master plans for HCA conservation areas.
 More recently, the HCA has undertaken a program to update conservation area master plans and management plans with Fifty Point Conservation Area, Valens Lake Conservation Area, Westfield Heritage Village Conservation Area, Fletcher Creek, Beverly Swamp, Dofasco 2000, Saltfleet, Winona and Vinemount plans completed.
 Work on the remaining plans is underway.
 As part of the development of the plans, the HCA has approached this process with the mind-set that a conservation area in the HCA portfolio requiring Master Plans or updates to Master Plans will follow a consistent methodology.
-Although not all conservation areas are located within the jurisdiction of the Niagara Escarpment Parks and Open Space System are utilized in the preparation of master plans and management plans.
+Although not all conservation areas are located within the jurisdiction of the Niagara Escarpment Commission, the policies of the Niagara Escarpment Plan and guidelines of the Niagara Escarpment Parks and Open Space System are utilized in the preparation of master plans and management plans.
 Through this process, the land uses as envisioned within this Conservation Area Strategy will be further refined using the park zoning approach including permitted uses within each zone.
 Existing current master plans and management plans can be viewed at the HCA website and opportunities will be available for public and stakeholder engagement as future plans are developed.